scipy-conference/scipy_proceedings/papers/jean-luc_stevens/jean_luc_stevens.rst

 The only required connection between the above data structures and the custom display options is a single, automatically managed integer.
-Using this integer we can make the data structures behave as if they were rich, stateful, and customizable objects, without actually storing anything to do with visualization on the objects.
+Using this integer we can make the data structures behave as if they were rich, stateful, and individually customizable objects, without actually storing anything to do with visualization on the objects.
 We will show how this separation is useful and extensible so that the user can quickly and easily customize almost every aspect of their plot.
 For